-Overall the aim is to provide a varied, stimulating and experiential learning environment.
+The overall aim is to provide a varied, stimulating and experiential learning environment.
 All taught modules consist of formal lectures, in-class case discussions, group and self-study.
-Group project work, reflective practice and class exercises are used to develop problem-solving skills.
-Additional practical expertise will be provided by guest speakers.

-Each assessed module comprises 20 hours of class contact time with a further 80 hours of study time to consolidate learning and carry out assignments, giving a 100 notional learning hours.
+A management consultancy simulation will allow students to test their accumulated management understanding in a non-threatening environment.
+Group project work, reflective practice and class exercises are used to develop application and problem solving skills.
+The course will be supported by an electronic learning environment (VLE - Canvas) which will be the central repository for all course materials and available to the students at all times.
+Additional practical expertise will be provided by visiting fellows and guest speakers.
+All modules will be taught in block format.
+Each assessed module comprises 20 hours of class contact time with a further 80 hours of study time to consolidate learning and carry out assignments, giving 100 notional learning hours per module.
+The thesis component of the module is in total 80 credits.